 Delirious, a 1991 film starring John Candy, features Charles Rocket (a former cast member of SNL's disastrous sixth season) as a Jerk Ass character who joked about suicide.
 In October 2005, Charles Rocket was found dead outside his home in Connecticut with a slashed throat, which the police ruled a suicide.

 The Wedding Singer has a couple of jokes at the expense of George near the beginning: Steve Buscemi's drunk best man character checks him out and muses "Ooh, I like her", while two of the groomsmen quietly agree that George looks "scary".
-George was played by Alexis Arquette, who was a male transvestite at the time.
-Now that Arquette is a Transsexual woman, the jokes take on some Unfortunate Implications in retrospect.
+George was played by Alexis Arquette, who identified a male transvestite at the time.
+After Arquette came out as a Transsexual woman, the jokes took on some Unfortunate Implications in retrospect.

 In Hocus Pocus Sarah Jessica Parker plays one of three The Hecate Sisters who is hanged after killing a girl in Salem, MA.
 In Who Do You Think You Are, Sarah Jessica Parker learned that her ancestor was accused but not convicted - luckily the witch craze ended one month before her trial of witchcraft after a girl claimed she saw her and two other women's "specters" choking an ill woman to death in Salem, MA.

 In Monkey Business, Groucho Marx tells Thelma Todd: "I know, you're a woman who's been getting nothing but dirty breaks.
 Well, we can clean and tighten your brakes, but you'll have to stay in the garage all night."
 Two years later, Thelma Todd died of carbon monoxide poisoning in a garage.
 While many people think it's an unsolved murder and the police claimed it was an accident, the grand jury ruled that Thelma Todd's death was a suicide.